 Posey expected Bumgarner to throw three innings, then turn over the game to setup man Sergio Romo and closer Santiago Casilla — who threw four pitches in the entire Series.

 “But he just kept rolling,” Posey said.
 “I mean, it’s unbelievable.”

-Consecutive sacrifice flies by Michael Morse and Brandon Crawford put the Giants ahead 2-0 in the second against Jeremy Guthrie, but Tim Hudson gave the lead right back in the bottom half on Gordon's RBI double and Omar Infante's sacrifice fly.
+Consecutive sacrifice flies by Michael Morse and Brandon Crawford put the Giants ahead 2-0 on the second against Jeremy Guthrie, but Tim Hudson gave the lead right back in the bottom half on Gordon’s RBI double and Omar Infante’s sacrifice fly.

 Home teams had won nine straight Game 7s in the Series since Pittsburgh’s victory at Baltimore in 1979, including the Royals’ 11-0 rout of St. Louis in 1985.
 Teams hosting the first two games had won 23 of the last 28 titles, including five in a row.
 And the Giants had lost all four of their previous World Series pushed to the limit.

 But before a pumped-up, blue-and-white-clad crowd of 40,535 that hoped noise and passion could lift the small-market Royals to a title that seemed improbable when Kansas City was languishing two games under .500 in mid-July, the Giants won the second all-wild card World Series, 12 years after losing Game 7 to the Angels in the first.

 Hudson and Guthrie combined for 15 outs — matching the fewest by Game 7 starters.
 Hudson, at 39 became the oldest Game 7 starter.
 The 35-year-old Guthrie took the loss.